-- (1) A certificate of release to service shall be issued by certifying staff when satisfied that all required maintenance of the aircraft or aircraft component has been properly carried out by the AMO in accordance with the maintenance procedures specified in the maintenance procedures manual. - (2) An aircraft component, which has been maintained off the aircraft, requires the issue of a certificate of release to service for such maintenance and another certificate of release to service in regard to being installed properly on the aircraft. - (3) A certificate of release to service shall contain- - (a) basic details of the maintenance carried out; - (b) the date such maintenance was completed; and
+- (1) A certificate of release to service shall be issued by certifying staff when satisfied that all required maintenance of the aircraft or aircraft component has been properly carried out by the AMO in accordance with the maintenance procedures specified in the maintenance procedures manual. - (2) An aircraft component, which has been maintained off the aircraft, requires the issue of a certificate of release to service for such maintenance and another certificate of release to service in regard to being installed properly on the aircraft. - (3) A certificate of release to service shall contain- - (a) basic details of the maintenance carried out; - (b) the date such maintenance was completed; and - (c) the identity, including the authorisation reference, of the AMO and certifying staff issuing the certificate. - (4) A certificate of release to service is required- - (a) before flight at the completion of any package of maintenance scheduled by the approved aircraft maintenance program on the aircraft, whether such maintenance took place as base or line maintenance;

-- (c) the identity, including the authorisation reference, of the AMO and certifying staff issuing the certificate. - (4) A certificate of release to service is required- - (a) before flight at the completion of any package of maintenance scheduled by the approved aircraft maintenance program on the aircraft, whether such maintenance took place as base or line maintenance; - (b) before flight at the completion of any package of maintenance scheduled by the approved aircraft maintenance program on the aircraft, whether such maintenance took place as base or line maintenance; - (c) before flight at the completion of any defect rectification, while the aircraft operates between scheduled maintenance; and - (d) at the completion of any maintenance on an aircraft component when off the aircraft. - (5) A certificate of release to service shall contain the following statement: "Certifies that the work specified was carried out in accordance with current regulations and in respect of that work the aircraft or aircraft component is considered ready for release to service." - (6) A certificate of release to service shall reference the data specified in the manufacturer's or operator's instructions or the aircraft maintenance program which itself may cross-reference to a manufacturer's instruction in a maintenance manual, service bulletin, or other maintenance-related document. - (7) Where instructions include a requirement to ensure that a dimension or test figure is within a specific tolerance as opposed to a general tolerance, the dimension or test figure shall be recorded unless the instruction permits the use of GO or NO GO gauges and, it shall not be sufficient to state that the dimension or the test figure is within tolerance. - (8) When extensive maintenance has been carried out, it is acceptable for the certificate of release to service to summarise the maintenance as long as there is a cross-reference to the work-pack containing full details of maintenance carried out.
+- (b) before flight at the completion of any defect rectification, while the aircraft operates between scheduled maintenance; and - (c) at the completion of any maintenance on an aircraft component when off the aircraft. - (5) A certificate of release to service shall contain the a statement that certifies that the work specified was carried out in accordance with relevant regulations and that in respect of the aircraft or aircraft component, the aircraft or aircraft component would be considered ready for release to service. - (6) A certificate of release to service shall refer to the data specified in the manufacturer's or operator's instructions or the aircraft maintenance program which itself may cross-reference to a manufacturer's instruction in a maintenance manual, service bulletin, or other maintenance-related document. - (7) Where instructions include a requirement to ensure that a dimension or test figure is within a specific tolerance as opposed to a general tolerance, the dimension or test figure shall be recorded unless the instruction permits the use of "GO" or "NO GO" gauges and it shall not be sufficient to state that the dimension or the test figure is within tolerance. - (8) When extensive maintenance has been carried out, it is acceptable for the certificate of release to service to summarise the maintenance as long as there is a cross-reference to the work-pack containing full details of maintenance carried out. - (9) The date such maintenance was carried out shall include when the maintenance took place relative to any life or overhaul limitation in terms of date, flying hours, cycles, landings or some other relevant value as appropriate. - (10) Dimensional information shall be retained in the work-pack record.

-- (9) The date such maintenance was carried out shall include when the maintenance took place relative to any life or overhaul limitation in terms of date, flying hours, cycles, landings or some other relevant value as appropriate. - (10) Dimensional information shall be retained in the work-pack record. - (11) The person issuing the certificate of release to service shall use a full signature and preferably a certification stamp. - (12) Where a computer release to service system is used the Authority will need to be satisfied that only the particular person can electronically issue the certificate of release to service.
+- (11) The person issuing the certificate of release to service shall use a full signature and a certification stamp. - (12) Where a computer release to service system is used the Authority has to be satisfied that only a particular person can electronically issue the certificate of release to service.